Android-for-Python/Android-for-Python-Users/README.md

 # Debugging

-## Get an Error Message

-On the desktop your friends are the Python stack trace, and logging or print statements.
-It is no different on Android.
-To get these we [run the debugger](https://kivy.org/doc/stable/guide/android.html#debugging-your-application-on-the-android-platform).
+## Install App on Android

 First connect the Android device to a desktop via USB, on the Android device enable 'Developer Mode' and 'USB debugging'.
+The app is then installed using Android Debug Bridge (adb) either from Buildozer or directly.

-If Buildozer was run on a desktop you can use it's 'deploy run logcat' to install the app on the device.
+- If Buildozer was run on a desktop OS (Linux or Mac) you can use it's 'deploy run logcat' options to install and run the app on the device.

-If Buildozer was run on a virtual machine such as WSL or Colab then Buildozer may not be able to use the the physical USB port and the 'deploy run logcat' options will not work.
-In this case copy the `.apk` to a desktop OS, and use adb:
+- If Buildozer was run on a virtual machine such as WSL or Colab copy the `.apk` to a desktop OS, and use adb to install the app (For details on installing and using adb [see Appendix A](#appendix-a--using-adb)):

 ```
 adb install -r myapp-0.1-arm64-v8a-debug.apk
 ```

-For details on installing and using adb [see Appendix A](#appendix-a--using-adb).

 Successful adb/Buildozer configuration is indicated by log output similar to:
 ```
 List of devices attached
 0A052FDE40019P  device
 ```

-If 'List of devices attached' is followed by an empty line then the connection failed, regardless of what the Buildozer log says afterwards.
-Because either the device debug options are not set, or the debugger is run from a virtual machine that can't see a physical USB port.
+If 'List of devices attached' is followed by an empty line then the configuration is incorrect.
+Usually because either the Android device debug options are not set, or adb is run from a virtual machine that can't see the physical USB port.

+**Do not install** a *debug* app by copying it to the Android device and using afile manager to install the app.
+This will **intermittently fail** on an app update, requiring an uninstall and loss of user data.
+Also this install method does not allow viewing debug error messages.

+An app that has been debugged and is to be distributed must be built using the *release* option not the *debug* option, and must be signed.
+For more details see [Release Builds](#release-builds).
+An app built with the *release* option can be installed either via the Android Store, some other Store, or using a file manager.

+## Get an Error Message

+On the desktop your friends are the Python stack trace, and logging or print statements.
+It is no different on Android.
+To get these we [run the debugger](https://kivy.org/doc/stable/guide/android.html#debugging-your-application-on-the-android-platform).

-In the logcat output search for 'Traceback', what follows is a Python stack trace, which usually indicates the cause of the issue.
+Assuming the app has been [installed on Android](#install-app-on-android), in the logcat output search for `TraceBack`, what follows is a Python stack trace, which usually indicates the cause of the issue.
 For example:

 ```
 ModuleNotFoundError: No module named 'some-import-name'
 ```
 Where 'some-import-name' is in 'some-pip-package-name', the error occurs because 'some-pip-package-name' is missing from [buildozer.spec requirements](#requirements).
 To get 'some-pip-package-name' look at the import statement in the Python code, it will typically be similar to `from some-pip-package-name import some-import-name`.
 Get the file name and line number of the import statement from the traceback.

-If you don't see an error message with the Python only messages, there is probably an error message from Android.
-If using Buildozer's 'deploy run logcat', comment the Python only filter:
+Messages from the Android OS rather than from Python can usually be found by searching for `backtrace`.
+If using adb Android messages appear by default, if using Buildozer the messages are filtered to be Python only.
+To see the Android messages when using Buildozer, in buildozer.spec comment the Python only filter:
 ```
 # (str) Android logcat filters to use
 #android.logcat_filters = *:S python:D
 ```

+Messages from Android can be cryptic, most commonly they are due to a missing recipe for a Python package, Java api errors when using pyjnius, or Kivy lifecycle violations.

 It is possible to [debug using an emulator](#appendix-b--using-an-emulator) but this is not recomended initially, as it adds unknowns to the debug process.
 The emulator is useful for checking a debugged app on various devices and Android versions.